gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-matrix-stack.md

 <img class="webgl_center" width="400" src="resources/matrixstack-before.svg" />

-Lets say we want the center of rotation to be the bottom right.
+Let's say we want the center of rotation to be the bottom right.
 In that case where would be have to move the origin so that when we call `drawImage` the point we want to be the center of rotation is at the current origin?
 For the bottom right of the texture that would be